Gerald Mohr: Death

 Mohr flew to Stockholm in September 1968, to star in the pilot of a proposed television series, Private Entrance, featuring Swedish actress Christina Schollin.

 Shortly after the completion of filming, Mohr died of a heart attack in the evening of November 9, 1968, in Södermalm, Stockholm, aged 54.
 Mohr is interred in the columbarium of Lidingö Cemetery on the island of Lidingö, Sweden.

 Family

-Mohr's son, Anthony Jeffrey Mohr, was born in 1947 and later became a judge in the Los Angeles Superior courts.
+Mohr's son, Anthony Jeffrey Mohr, was born in 1947 and later became a Los Angeles Superior Court judge.